 • Christine Wilson, People and Culture Leader - "Andrea [of Organisational Risk Consulting] is one of the best WHS professionals I have worked with.
 She is passionate about safety and people, and is really pragmatic and friendly to work with...I would definitely recommend Andrea to any business (and industry) needing WHS strategic advice, process and risk-assessment reviews, reporting, capability uplift or system implementation.
 She is a helpful, caring, driven and trusted professional."

-Share your audience and objectives, and a tailored briefing will be developed to align with your organisation’s workforce and WHS governance context.
+Share your audience and objectives, and we will develop a tailored governance briefing aligned with your organisation’s workforce and WHS governance context.

 Organisational Risk Consulting is not a law firm and does not provide legal advice.
-Our services are informed by extensive WHS and legal experience, offering strategic insights to support risk management, governance, and compliance.
-Clients should seek independent legal advice for matters requiring formal legal interpretation or representation.
+Our services are informed by extensive WHS and legal experience and support governance, risk management and operational decision-making.
+Clients should obtain independent legal advice where formal legal interpretation or legal representation is required.

 We use cookies to analyse website traffic and optimise your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.